klaushofrichter/een-preview/prompts.md

 # avoid showing the media URL on the app
 do not show the media session URL in the app window

+# use axios instead of fetch
+in the functiongetMediaSessionUrl use axios with options object instead of fetch